top of page

 Come exam time, students flock here to touch the turtles’ heads, hoping a trace of sagacity or plain good luck will rub off.

 With all its history and talk of the Old Quarter, it’s worth flagging the upscale, contemporary flashes that punctuate the city.
 You’ll find London priced craft coffee joints, fancy private art galleries, pop up experiences, designer boutiques, a skate scene, underground music and everything else you’d expect from a 21st century metropolis.
 I found things I couldn’t afford, couldn’t comprehend or just wasn’t cool enough for.
 Surprise and contradiction hit you in Vietnam when you least expect.
 Doh!
-I guess that’s the definition.
+I guess that’s the very definition of surprise.

 Hanoi 7966.jpg